Spin glass models from the point of view of spin distributions: Introduction and main results

-This can be thought of as the generalization of the high temperature result, Theorem 2.4.12 in \cite{SG}, under the assumption of the Parisi ultrametricity.
-It will be clear from the proof of Theorem \ref{ThSCSK} that the right hand side of (\ref{Invarg}) is continuous with respect to the distribution of the overlap array (\ref{overlaps}) and, on the other hand, the ultrametricity allows one to approximate any overlap array by a discretized overlap array satisfying (\ref{finite}) uniformly while preserving ultrametricity and the Ghirlanda-Guerra identities.
-Therefore, one can think of the case of an arbitrary distribution of the overlap simply as a limiting case of the above construction for discrete overlaps.
+This can be thought of as the generalization of the high temperature result (Theorem 2.4.12 in~\cite{SG}) under the assumption of the Parisi ultrametricity.
+It will be clear from the proof of Theorem~\ref{ThSCSK} that the right-hand side of (\ref{Invarg}) is continuous with respect to the distribution of the overlap array (\ref{overlaps}) and, on the other hand, it is well known that ultrametricity allows one to approximate any overlap array by a discretized overlap array satisfying (\ref{finite}) uniformly while preserving ultrametricity and the Ghirlanda--Guerra identities.
+Therefore, one can think of the case of an arbitrary distribution of the overlap simply as the limiting case of the above construction for discrete overlaps.